henrydm/Rhino-Pong/README.md

 Pong Game for Rhinoceros 3D (CAD Software).

+Usage:
-Use Up/Down keys to move the stick if you are in perspective (the sticks are in sides) if you rotate the scene and camera position is behind a stick use Left/Right keys.
+* Up/Down keys move the stick if you are in perspective (the sticks are in sides)
+* Left/Right keys  move the stick if you rotate the scene and camera position is behind a stick.

-To Install: Just drag RhinoPong.rhp to Rhinoceros, finally type Pong in command prompt and press Enter.

 Features:
 * User vs Computer (First to reach 3 goals win)